Dhruvnagani88/LudoCPP/README[1].md

 ## 🙌 Acknowledgements

-Thanks to everyone contributing to open-source Ludo simulations.
-This version draws inspiration from various terminal-based games.
+Inspired by various Ludo console games and programming communities.
+Special thanks to contributors of open-source board games.

 ---

 ## 📣 Feedback

-If you enjoyed this project, please ⭐ it on GitHub and consider contributing!
-Feel free to open issues or submit pull requests.
+If this project helped you or you enjoyed playing it:
+- ⭐ Star it on GitHub
+- 📢 Share with friends
+- 🛠️ Contribute improvements

 ---

+> "Roll the dice.
+Trust your move.
+Knock them all!"

+---

-Enjoy the nostalgic fun of Ludo in your terminal! 🎲
+Enjoy the nostalgic charm of Ludo